In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 However, if you’re already years into your career, keep your education section brief to maintain focus on your work experience.

-- Date of graduation (month and year)
+- Graduation date (month and year)

 If you’re a college student or recent graduate, you can also add the following information to your education section: